The Population Shift

 Before finalizing the visual direction, I explored different ways to represent growth experimenting with circles, clusters, and figure-based concepts to understand rhythm and proportion.
 Some early pictogram tests looked appealing but felt misleading, as they could be interpreted as migration rather than population growth.
 These studies helped me find a visual language that felt both analytical and human.

-From there, I refined the data visualization to focus on clarity, rhythm, and smoother transitions that reveal how countries rise and fall over decades.
+From there, I refined the data visualization.
 Each hue represents both identity and story, while the shifting ribbon widths subtly express population growth over time.
 As colors overlap, twist, and separate, the story of global population becomes one of momentum, contrast, and transformation.

 The design aims to make fifty years of population change easier to grasp, not just through data, but through a sense of human connection.